vincentchachere/DNS-Fundamentals/README.md

 <ins>Local DNS Cache Management</ins>:

-Once the DNS is flushed, you can observe the "elephant" domain created earlier, as well as the new IP address (8.8.8.8) assigned to **mainframe**.
+Once you've **opened PowerShell as an administrator** and flushed the Local DNS Cache (*run the comand: ipconfig /flushdns*), you can observe new IP address (8.8.8.8) assigned to **mainframe**, as well as the "elephant" domain created earlier.

-<ins>This process was as follows</ins>:
+<ins>The process the computer went through to achieve this was as follows</ins>:

 1. The computer checked the **Local DNS Cache** (fastest), but since it was flushed, nothing was found.
 2. It then checked the **Local Hosts File** (faster), but there was no entry for **mainframe**.